 - Literature–Theatre 470 (thesis).

 Recommended: Students considering a proposal of a senior thesis with a directing component are encouraged to enroll in Theatre 331.

 Junior Qualifying Examination/Thesis

 Students electing a major in literature–theatre are examined by the two departments in the second semester of the junior year.
 On the basis of this review, it will be determined whether a student will be admitted to senior standing and may undertake a research-centered thesis project or a project that integrates research with production.
-Performance on the exam as well as within departmental courses will affect the nature and scope of the thesis project.
+Performance on the exam as well as coursework in the major will affect the nature and scope of the thesis project.
 Students have undertaken production projects in playwriting, directing, acting, design, and dramaturgy.